 The faculty of the School of Nursing has defined nine graduate program objectives based on the purpose, philosophy, and conceptual framework.
-Upon successful completion of the Master of Science in Nursing degree, the graduate will:
+Upon successful completion of a graduate nursing degree, the graduate will:

 Graduate Academic Learning Compacts: